ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 Updating a module can be done manually by running the last 4 commands from the build directory in a terminal.

 # How to view/use

+These are instructions on how to use ZeroMQ, how to view the running flowgraph's graphs effectively, and how to view GRC's terminal outputs.

 ## Running ZeroMQ